BioBoost/csharp_practical_draft/README.md

 ## Exercises

 Exercises are practical assignments for you to train the new concepts you just learned.
-Exercises either have Unit Tests to check if your solution is correct or are accompanied with the actual solution so you can check yourself.
+Exercises either have Unit Tests to check if your solution is correct and/or are accompanied with the actual solution so you can check yourself.

 ### Running the Unit Tests

 Explain here

+### Running the solution

+Set as startup project and hit run.

 ## Challenges